AArafatt/Multilingual-RAG-System/README.md

 ### Debug Mode
 Enable verbose logging by modifying the print statements in the code or adding logging configuration.

+## 🧑‍💻 Technical Approach & Design Decisions

+### 1. What method or library did you use to extract the text, and why?
+Did you face any formatting challenges with the PDF content?
+I used the **PyMuPDF** (`fitz`) library for text extraction from PDFs.
+PyMuPDF is robust and handles a wide range of PDF layouts, including those with complex formatting, images, and multi-column text.
+It outperforms alternatives like `pdfminer` or `PyPDF2` for our use case.

+**Formatting Challenges:** PDF files often have inconsistent layouts (headers, footers, columns), which can break sentences or introduce extra line breaks.
+I addressed this by post-processing the extracted text to merge lines and remove extra whitespace, but some minor artifacts may remain.

+### 2. What chunking strategy did you choose (e.g. paragraph-based, sentence-based, character limit)?
+Why do you think it works well for semantic retrieval?
+I use a **sentence-based chunking strategy**, grouping a fixed number of sentences (e.g., 3-5) into each chunk.
+This ensures each chunk contains a complete thought, improving semantic retrieval.
+Paragraph-based chunking can be inconsistent, and character-limit chunking may split sentences awkwardly.
+Sentence-based chunks maintain context and coherence, which helps the retrieval model match queries to relevant information more accurately.

+### 3. What embedding model did you use?
+Why did you choose it?
+How does it capture the meaning of the text?
+I use the **OpenAI `text-embedding-3-small`** model (via the OpenAI API) for generating embeddings.
+This model is fast, multilingual, and provides strong performance for semantic similarity tasks.
+It encodes sentences and paragraphs into dense vectors that reflect their meaning, allowing for effective semantic search across both Bengali and English content.

+### 4. How are you comparing the query with your stored chunks?
+Why did you choose this similarity method and storage setup?
+I compare the query embedding with stored chunk embeddings using **cosine similarity** (and also support L2 and dot product).
+Embeddings are stored in a **FAISS** index for efficient large-scale vector search.
+Cosine similarity is widely used for semantic search, as it measures the angle between vectors, reflecting their semantic similarity regardless of length.
+FAISS enables fast retrieval even with thousands of chunks.

+### 5. How do you ensure that the question and the document chunks are compared meaningfully?
+What would happen if the query is vague or missing context?
+I use the same embedding model for both queries and document chunks, ensuring they are represented in the same semantic space.
+This allows for direct and meaningful comparison.
+If a query is vague or lacks context, the retrieval may return less relevant chunks, as the model relies on semantic similarity.
+For best results, users should provide as much context as possible in their queries.

+### 6. Do the results seem relevant?
+If not, what might improve them (e.g. better chunking, better embedding model, larger document)?
+The results are generally relevant, especially for well-formed, context-rich queries.
+If results are not satisfactory, improvements could include:
+- Using a more advanced embedding model (e.g., `all-mpnet-base-v2` or domain-specific models)
+- Adjusting the chunking strategy (e.g., overlapping or dynamic chunk sizes)
+- Expanding the document set or including more context in each chunk
+- Fine-tuning the retrieval pipeline based on user feedback

+## 🗂️ Assets Folder

+The `assets/` directory contains example questions and response outputs to help you understand the system's capabilities and expected results.
+These include:

+- `FastApi.JPG`: Example of the FastAPI interface in use
+- `Question_answer.JPG`: Sample question and answer output
+- `Question_answer2.JPG`: Another example of question and answer output

+You can refer to these images for a visual demonstration of the system's input and output.

 ## 🤝 Contributing

 1. Fork the repository